General Electric Co. (GE) Dividends

 Dividend Yield and Dividend History Highlights

-- To help you reduce price risk in your dividend portfolio, here are the dividend stocks that are least correlated with GE's price: LEJU, TREE, CVNA, WMB and UTI.
+- To help you reduce price risk in your dividend portfolio, here are the dividend stocks that are least correlated with GE's price: ZYXI, HBB, BAH, AWK and FLO.

 GE Price Forecast Based on Dividend Discount Model

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

 A technique commonly used by dividend investors to value dividend-issuing stocks is the Dividend Discount Model (DDM), which seeks to determine a fair share price based on the dividend provided by the company relative to a number of other company-specific factors.
 Regarding General Electric Co, the DDM model generated by StockNews estimates a return of negative 91.82% in comparison to its current price.
 Digging deeper, the aspects of General Electric Co's dividend discount model that we found most interesting were:

 - Given its market cap of around 95 billion US dollars, this puts the stock in the mega-sized market cap class, and its dividend yield is greater than 2.7% of dividend yielding stocks in the same market cap class.